How to migrate Windows devices from another MDM to Hexnode?

 - Create a new project with project workflow as provisioning package.

-- Customize the provisioning package with enrollment details like server URL, username and provide the secret key from your Hexnode MDM portal.
+- Customize the provisioning package with enrollment details like server URL, username and provide the secret key from your Hexnode UEM portal.

 - Build the provisioning package.